-1 Check that the oil channel in the bar is not obstructed.
-Clean if necessary.

-3 Check that the bar tip sprocket turns freely and that the lubricating hole in the tip is not blocked.
+- 1 Check that the oil channel in the bar is not obstructed.
+Clean if necessary. - 2 Check that the groove in the edge of the bar is clean.
+Clean if necessary. - 3 Check that the bar tip sprocket turns freely and that the lubricating hole in the tip is not blocked.
 Clean and lubricate if necessary.